moe-mizrak/validator-guard/README.md

 ## 🧩 Configuration
 And the details of **validator-guard** config file options as follows:
-- **attributes**: Here add the attributes that are used for Validation Guard.
+- **attributes**: Here add the attributes that are used for `Validation Guard`.
 You can add the attributes that will be handled before method execution to the **before** array, and the attributes that will be handled after method execution to the **after** array.
 Some attributes are already added to the config file.
 You can remove or add new attributes as needed.
 You can check the details of the attributes in the [Attributes](#attributes) section.
   - **before**: Attributes processed before method execution, allowing validation to be handled upfront, which avoids unnecessary method calls and improves performance.
   - **after**: Attributes processed after method execution, enabling validations that depend on method results or cases where method execution is needed (e.g., logging, database operations) even if validation fails.
-- **class_list**: Here add all classes that you use attribute validation in order to bind them to ValidatorGuardCore in the service provider.
+- **class_list**: Here add all classes that you use attribute validation in order to bind them to `ValidatorGuardCore` in the service provider.
-Whenever these classes are resolved by the container, the package will initiate the ValidatorGuardCore to mimic the classes as a wrapper and handle validation.
+Whenever these classes are resolved by the container, the package will initiate the `ValidatorGuardCore` to mimic the classes as a wrapper and handle validation.
 Check the [Using Service Container Bindings](#using-service-container-bindings) section for more details.
 - **throw_exceptions**: Enable/Disable throwing exceptions in case of validation failure. (🚩default: true)
 - **log_exceptions**: Enable/Disable logging exceptions in case of validation failure. (🚩default: false)
-- **log_channel**: Set an option for the default channel for logging so that it can be configured when needed (only applicable if VALIDATOR_GUARD_LOG_EXCEPTIONS is enabled). (🚩default: stack)
+- **log_channel**: Set an option for the default channel for logging so that it can be configured when needed (only applicable if `VALIDATOR_GUARD_LOG_EXCEPTIONS` is enabled). (🚩default: stack)

 You can also set the **throw_exceptions**, **log_exceptions**, and **log_channel** options in the **.env** file as follows: